antz22/ultimate-guide-to-flutter/README.md

 List words = ['hello', 'world', '!'];

 // 1st way
+// declare an int i, increment it by 1 until it is no longer
+// less than words.length (3 in this case)
 for (int i = 0; i < words.length; i++) {
   print(words[i]);
 }

 // 2nd way
+// for each element in word, dart will take that element (in this case, a string, word)
+// and will allow you to execute code using that element (here, we just print it out)
+// the rocket notation (=>) allows us to write only a single statement to execute
+// on the right side. otherwise, we would do (word) { print('hey!'); print(word); }
 words.forEach((word) => print(word));

 // 3rd way
-for (String word in words) {
+// very similar to the 2nd way but a different syntax for (String word in words) {
   print(word);
 }